 Eligibility for the Scholarship:

-Eligible Countries: The scholarship is available to Australia & International students.
+Eligible Countries: The grant is available to Australia & International students.

 Entrance Requirements: Applicants must meet the following criteria:

 Awards are made on the basis of academic merit, research experience and/or research potential, as well as the suitability of the applicant’s research proposal to the purpose of the HDR Architecture PhD Research Scholarship.
 The candidate must:

 - Undertake, or be undertaking a research project as agreed between the Built Environment Higher Degree Committee and the candidate;

 - Be supervised by appropriate staff employed within the Built Environment Faculty at UNSW;